aleenalasarin/aleenalasarin/README.md

 ## About Me 🚀

-I'm a Data Processing Analyst intern at Rubrix Analytics with a strong passion for Data Science, Machine Learning, and Full-Stack Development.
+I'm a Data Processing Analyst intern at Rubrix Analytics with a strong passion for Data Science, Machine Learning, and AI Development.
 I love leveraging data and algorithms to solve real-world problems and create meaningful insights.

 ### 🎓 Education
 - **Bachelor of Computer Applications (BCA)** - Kannur University